wohaco/despace/vega_1_2.md

 ## Objectives and payload
 **Explorations of Venus** − continue to explore the atmosphere, cloud layer, and surface of Venus using landers, including:

-   - study of the characteristics of the atmosphere of Venus during descent ([EVN-003](venus.md));
+   - study of the characteristics of the atmosphere of Venus during descent ([EVN‑003](venus.md));
-   - investigation of the Venus soil using landers (determination of the nature of rocks at the landing site, the elemental composition of the soil ([EVN-026](venus.md)), physical and mechanical properties of the surface layer of the soil);
+   - investigation of the Venus soil using landers (determination of the nature of rocks at the landing site, the elemental composition of the soil ([EVN‑026](venus.md)), physical and mechanical properties of the surface layer of the soil);
-   - conducting fundamentally new experiments to study the circulation of the atmosphere of Venus ([EVN-011](venus.md)) and its meteorological parameters using aerostates.
+   - conducting fundamentally new experiments to study the circulation of the atmosphere of Venus ([EVN‑011](venus.md)) and its meteorological parameters using aerostates.
 The main objectives of this experiment were:
       - introduction of free-floating aerostates into the Venusian atmosphere and subsequent tracking of their movement using a network of ground-based radio telescopes, thereby determining the speed and direction of the wind;
-      - direct measurement of atmospheric parameters using sensors placed in the aerostate's nacelle.
+      - direct measurement of atmospheric parameters using sensors placed in the aerostate’s nacelle.
       -
-**Halley's comet research** − search approach of flyby spacecraft to Halley's comet with the goal of ballistic movement through the comet's coma at a short distance from its core; conducting a comprehensive explore of Halley's comet from the flyby trajectory, including:
+**Halley’s comet research** − search approach of flyby spacecraft to Halley’s comet with the goal of ballistic movement through the comet’s coma at a short distance from its core; conducting a comprehensive explore of Halley’s comet from the flyby trajectory, including:

    - exploring the structure and dynamics of the near-core coma region;
    - determination of gas composition in the near-core region;
    - determination of the composition of dust particles and their mass distribution at different distances from the core;
    - determination of physical characteristics of the comet core (size, shape, surface properties, temperature);
    - getting TV images of its core from a distance of about 10 000 km;
-   - studying the interaction of the solar wind with the comet's atmosphere and ionosphere.
+   - studying the interaction of the solar wind with the comet’s atmosphere and ionosphere.

 **Orbiter:**